Jannchie/pyoxies/README.md

 ## Feature

 - Auto crawl free proxies
-- Auto Adjust proxies quailty
+- Auto judge proxies quailty
+- Auto Adjust crawl and review interval
 - Easy to integrate

 This is a web application, by maintaining a proxy IP pool and providing the relevant operation interface, to break through the visit frequency limit of the target site, support a short time to mass data crawling.